 The firm’s appeals lawyers have handled well over a hundred appeals.
 The Boston law firm’s attorneys have appeared in every state appellate court, the highest court in Connecticut and Rhode Island, the First Circuit Court of Appeals, the United States Supreme Court, the United States Tax Court and the Massachusetts Appellate Tax Board.

 Mr. Schultz has also handled numerous appeals involving the more typical question of whether a lower court judge abused his discretion in reaching his/her opinion.
 He has handled a number of cases challenging the amount of damages awarded by the trial court.
-He currently has pending before the Massachusetts Supreme Judicial Court a case raising questions regarding the right to contractually waive statutorily protected surety rights in a construction dispute and the necessary jury instructions to avoid the award of duplicative damages.

 The law firm of Engel & Schultz welcomes the opportunity to represent clients, who were either dissatisfied with trial counsel or who utilized other attorneys, who do not specialize in appellate practice, to handle their trial.
 The firm cautions potential clients, however, that certain notices must be filed promptly after the issuance of judgments below in order to preserve appellate rights and a decision on which counsel to retain to handle an appeal must be made promptly if you are seeking or taking rather than defending an appeal.